apache/openwhisk-xcode/README.md

 You can add wsktool to the build pipeline of Xcode by [adding a "Run Script" phase](https://developer.apple.com/library/ios/recipes/xcode_help-project_editor/Articles/AddingaRunScriptBuildPhase.html) to your project's build phases.
 Create a Run Script, then add the following line:

 ```
-/path/to/wsktool install $PROJECT_DIR
+/path/to/wsktool install -p $PROJECT_DIR -t <optional target name>
 ```
 where `path/to/wsktool` is the location where you installed the `wsktool` binary.
 This will run wsktool every time you build your project and automatically upload actions to OpenWhisk.
+It will default to the current directory.
+You can override this with the '-p' flag to point to where your Xcode project file is.
+You can specify the target that contains the OpenWhisk actions using '-t', otherwise it will default to a target called "OpenWhiskActions".
+You have to add the target to your Xcode project.

 ### License